Monday, December 23, 2024

 Samh 9.11.1342 07:00

-The first rays of approaching day faintly struggled through the curtains before Abaledina finished her weary task.
-At length, however, the message was finished.
-She scrolled through it, checked to make sure she had entered Eriath’s address correctly, and hit send, entrusting it to the ether.
-Then, she threw herself upon her silken couch and hoped no one would disturb her for at least five hours.
+The first rays of the approaching day faintly struggled through the curtains before Abaledina completed her weary task.
+She had spent much of the night thinking about the wrong man.
+At length, however, she had finished.
+She scrolled through it, checked to ensure she had entered Eriath’s direction correctly, and hit send, entrusting it to the ether.
+Then, she threw herself upon her silken bed and hoped no one would disturb her for at least five hours.

-Beritha was startled from her light slumber by the bing of a message being received at such an unusual hour.
-When she dressed with her usual carefulness, she seemed not more than thirty years of age.
-At this time in her most coarse state of undress and in the grey morning light, she looked her age of forty-five.
-She was rather tall and possessed that kind of second-rate civility which arises from seeing but not mingling with really genteel society.
-It was an artificial refinement that cloaked the actual vulgarity of her mind.
+Beritha was startled from her light slumber by the bing of a received message at an unusually early hour.
+When fully dressed with her usual carefulness, she seemed to be less than thirty years old.
+In the grey morning light, adorned in her coarse state of undress, she looked her age of forty-five.
+She was tall and possessed that kind of second-rate civility that arises from seeing but not mingling with genteel society.
+It was an artificial refinement that cloaked the vulgarity of her mind.

-Her sharp features were not bad, and her eyes evinced a thorough knowledge of the wickedness of the world.
-They were gray, restless, piercing, but could sometimes be made to assume a soft, flirtatious laziness.
-Beneath their assumed expression of frankness and simplicity, there existed a deep-rooted, cunning selfishness.
+Her sharp features were not unpleasant.
+Her eyes displayed a thorough knowledge of the world’s wickedness.
+They were gray, restless, and piercing but could sometimes appear to take on a soft, flirtatious laziness.
+However, there existed a deep-rooted, cunning and selfishness beneath their faked cloak of frankness and simplicity.

-She was perturbed that these proud people who employed her made her do all the work so they could have all the gain.
-She had worked hard over the years to make this match occur, but she began to wonder if there would not be better money earned from revealing the plot to the heiress instead of working secretly against her.
+These self-important Gillfillians who employed her made her do all the work while they received all the gain.
+That irritated her.
+She had worked hard over the years to make this match occur, but she began to wonder if she would earn more money by revealing the plot to Abaledina instead of working secretly against her.

-Beritha was not a deaf servant, though.
-For the last four years, she had heard that the luck of Mr. Gillfillian had run out and that he was heading toward financial ruin.
-Abaledina’s fortune was now wanted to stall that process probably until he could run through the young orphan’s inheritance as well.
-Beritha might not understand the ideals of love, but she did understand the ideals of money.
-She had began to worry that once the day of the marriage occurred, she would be shorted.
+Beritha was not a deaf or dumb servant, though.
+For the last four years, she had heard that Lieutenant Gillfillian’s luck had run out, and he was on the brink of financial ruin.
+Instead of making wise financial decisions as he once had done, he began gambling on risky ones.
+She could see the writing on the wall of a gambling addict.
+He just needed one more investment—the next one would be the one to gain it all back.
+He needed Abaledina’s fortune to fund the big one.
+Then, his riches would last—he believed.
+Beritha knew they would only last until he could run through the young orphan’s inheritance as well.
+She might not understand the ideals of love, but she did understand the ideals of money.
+She had begun to worry that once the marriage occurred, he would shortchange her to fund his compulsion.
+Although she still did not mind handing Abaledina’s fortune over to Mr. Gillfillian, she did mind handing hers over to him.

-After reading the early morning message from Abaledina, she sat in thought until Mrs. Gillfillian's notification summoned her.
-With the young woman’s message open on her com-tab, she proceeded to the luxurious dressing room of that lady.
+After reading the early morning message from Abaledina, she sat in thought until Mrs. Gillfillian’s notification summoned her.
+With the young ward’s message to Eriath open on her com-tab, she went to the luxurious dressing room to meet her mistress.

-By sending Eraith away to school, the Gillfillians had kept them separated for years.
-Without any way of having free, innocent conversations, they were mutually deceived.
+By sending Eriath away to school, the Gillfillians had separated them for years.
+Without any way of having free, innocent conversations, Beritha’s messages mutually deceived them.
 Currently, each feared that withdrawing from the agreement would fatally wound the heart of the other.
-Therefore, when they had a few moments alone together, neither made a full disclosure of their real feelings.
+When they had a few moments alone together, guilt made them too slow to explain their real feelings, and Mrs. Gillfillian made sure they never had much time alone.

-"This must never go!
-I would ruin all our plans,” Mrs. Gillfillian declared after reading the message.
-“I thank you for intercepting it.
-You can have this bracelet for your service, but I am going to continue holding it temporarily.
-My daughter has one like it, and she might disapprove."
+“This must never go!
+It would ruin all our plans,” Mrs. Gillfillian declared after reading the message.
+“Thank you for intercepting it.
+You can have this bracelet for your service, but I’ll continue holding it temporarily.
+My daughter has one like it, and she might disapprove if she matched a servant.”

-Beritha was not so easily deceived by the woman’s false gift.
-The heat of anger showed on her cheek, forcing her to turn so it would not be seen.
-Her mistress continued looking at the message and saw nothing of her servant’s ire.
+Beritha realized immediately this was yet another false gift.
+The heat of anger showed on her cheek, forcing her to turn from her employer to hide it.
+Her mistress continued looking at the message and saw nothing of her ire.

-"Now that is settled, there are a thousand preparations to be completed for our ball, which I can trust to no one but you."
+“Now that is settled, there are a thousand preparations to complete for our ball, which I can trust to no one but you.”
 Her mistress gave directions with the ease and nobility of one accustomed to being obeyed.
-Beritha remained sullen; she had not been well paid for her work—again.
+Beritha remained sullen.
+She had not been well paid for her work—again.

 The full ebook is available HERE or check back tomorrow for the next chapter.